Skip to content

 Which vision models are included?

-VisionTagger includes four preconfigured vision models: Qwen2.5-VL 7B Instruct, Gemma 3 4B IT, InternVL3 8B Instruct, and Pixtral 12B.
+VisionTagger includes six preconfigured vision models: Qwen3-VL 8B Instruct, Qwen3-VL 30B-A3B Instruct, Qwen2.5-VL 7B Instruct, Gemma 3 4B IT, InternVL3 8B Instruct, and Pixtral 12B.
 Smaller models generally run faster, while larger models may produce higher-detail output but require more memory, depending on your Mac and chosen settings.
 Use the trial to compare models and tweak parameters until the results match your workflow and preferred level of detail.

 Can I use my own models?